 — Robert G. Allen, Investment Advisor and Bestselling Author

 Bonds: Though bonds earn interest — like savings accounts — the potential return can be much higher.
 A corporate bond is a loan made to a company.
-When you own bonds, you own a share of a loan made to the company — and in return, you receive regular payments of interest on the loan.
+When you own bonds, you own a share of a loan made to the company — and in return, you are set to receive regular payments of interest on the loan.
 Historically, bonds have returned 5% to 6%.

 Differences between stocks and bonds: The main difference is that a share of stock makes you a partial owner of a company, while a bond makes you a partial creditor.
 Stocks may make dividend payments, but those are subject to the discretion of a board of directors.
 Bonds are set up to pay regular interest payments — and in some cases, as you’ll see below, they also make regular principal payments.

 How Can You Get Started Investing in Private Companies?

 One of the most common ways to invest in the private market is through private equity.
 Private equity firms cater to individuals with high income or high net worth.
 (If you can afford not to work, this option may be for you.)

 These firms allow you to invest directly in businesses that aren’t traded on stock exchanges.
 Though some firms focus on investing in established businesses, others focus on startups and small businesses.
 Private equity firms get access to small businesses by providing much-needed capital in exchange for (usually large) equity stakes.